Calculate the Ground State Energy Using the FAST-VQE

 Steps

-1. Quick start: Build the default FAST-VQE calculator
+1. Build the default FAST-VQE calculator

 fast_vqe_calculator = qc.calculator_creator().vqe().iterative().standard().create()